Department of Mathematics

 Most freshmen and sophomores interested in science, engineering, or finance take courses from the standard calculus and linear algebra sequence 103-104-201-202, which emphasizes concrete computations over more theoretical considerations.
 Note that 201 and 202 can be taken in either order.

-Students who are not prepared to begin with 103 may take 100, a rigorous precalculus/prestatistics refresher offered only in the fall semester and intended for students whose highest math SAT score is below 650.
+Students who are not prepared to begin with 103 may take 100, an introduction to calculus with precalculus review offered only in the fall semester and intended for students whose highest math SAT score is below 650.

 Prospective economics majors can minimally fulfill their mathematics prerequisites with (100)-103-175.
 Note that 175 covers selected topics from 201, with biology and economics applications in mind.
 Prospective math-track economics/finance majors will need the standard sequence 103-104-201-202 instead of 175.